apps-caraga/php-crud-api/README.md

 - "customization": Provides handlers for request and response customization
 - "json": Support read/write of JSON strings as JSON objects/arrays
 - "xml": Translates all input and output from JSON to XML
+- "encryption": Encrypts specified columns in a table

 The "middlewares" config parameter is a comma separated list of enabled middlewares.
 You can tune the middleware behavior using middleware specific configuration parameters: